 We continue to consult with and share the work from these groups with our statutory partners.
 This work has assisted in delivering increased funding from NHSE to ICBs to increase the level of commissioned support for this vital service area.
 We continue to deliver our organisational strategy to align with the National Ambitions Framework for Palliative and End of Life Care.

 Acorns also currently receives funding from NHSE Children’s Hospice Grant that contributes to the cost of delivering our services.
-At present this national funding stream for Children’s Hospices is uncertain, posing a significant risk to the future services provided by the sector.
+At present the future of this national funding stream for Children’s Hospices is uncertain, posing a significant risk to the future services provided by the sector.

 Acorns is a member of the West Midlands Paediatric Palliative Care Network (WMPPCN) who collect data about palliative care needs and provision in the West Midlands region.
 This includes the collection of the Paediatric Palliative Care Minimum Dataset and addressing gaps identified.

 The WMPPCN informs commissioning strategy for the development of paediatric palliative care services with reference to regional data and national best practice standards.
 This is delivered via membership of the Regional Commissioning Group.